Doda West Assembly constituency

 Doda West Assembly constituency is one of the 90 constituencies in the Jammu and Kashmir Legislative Assembly of Jammu and Kashmir a north state of India.
 Doda West is also part of Udhampur Lok Sabha constituency.
 This constituency was created in 2022 after delimitation process in Jammu and Kashmir (union territory).
 In May 2022, the final list of new assembly constituencies was published in the gazette.
+The new constituency consists of Marmat, Assar, Kastigarh, and Bhagwah tehsils; Doda tehsil (part, excluding Doda), Arnora, Dhar, Doda MC, Udhyanpur (part), and Dhara PCs.